yiisoft/yii-bulma/docs/guide/pt-BR/breadcrumbs.md

 `itemsAttributes(array $value)` | HTML attributes for the items widget. | `[]`
 `itemTemplate(string $value)` | Template used to render each inactive item in the breadcrumbs. | `<li>{icon}{link}</li>\n`

-### Items structure is an array of the following structure:
+### Items structure is an array of the following structure

 ```php
 [